TrioGrenobleImt/MERN-BoilerPlate/README.md

 ## Firebase OAuth Setup

+**Non mandatory**
+🔑 If you want to enable Google OAuth for user authentication, follow these steps to set up Firebase:

 🔐 This app uses **Firebase Authentication with Google OAuth** to let users sign in effortlessly.

 Here’s how to set it up quickly: